GramAddict/docs/README.md

 <br />

 ## Introduction
 This bot can do almost everything that you can do on the app, but automatically.
 You don't need to root your phone: it works on [uiautomator2](https://github.com/openatx/uiautomator2), which is a framework for testing apps behaviour in devices.

-This is a completely free and open source project that is forked from the freemium project [Insomniac](https://github.com/alexal1/Insomniac/) when they decided to do a controversial monetization strategy.
-Since then we've significantly improved their codebase in many ways.
-We've also been adding countless new features and other improvements.

-Like what you see?
-Help us by [Contributing](contributing.md)!

 ## Why GramAddict?
 There already is [InstaPy](https://github.com/timgrossmann/InstaPy), which works on the Instagram web version.
 Unfortunately, Instagram bots detection system has become very suspicious of browser actions.
 Now InstaPy and similar scripts work at most for an hour, then Instagram blocks possibility to do any further actions, and if you continue using InstaPy, it may ban your account.